nyaliss19/pokedex/README.md

 # pokedex

 This is a simple JS app
+The live version of the app is here - https://nyaliss19.github.io/pokedex/

 The scope of this project was to learn the basics of Javascript, including utilizing an API and pulling data from it.
 The app makes use of modals and buttons.

+The API can be found here - https://pokeapi.co/api/v2/pokemon/

 //
 In its current form (as of 4.16.2022), I find it to be functional but not complete.